 The items included at these pop up public places included shaded and comfortable seating, chess games, corn hole, ping pong tables, giant chess, and giant jenga for visitors to enjoy.
 And we worked with local artists who are paid for their site-specific work.
 The project also employed two local staff members steadily on a part-time basis to program and manage the space with our team.
 Photos from this program can be found here.

 This project began through connections with city leaders made by Indianapolis-based developer Craig VonDeylen of Deylen and Blackline and by Eric Lucas of MKSK Studios.
 The cities then invited our team to engage with the community and stakeholders and design and test ideas for the summer and fall of 2017.
 Read newspaper coverage of the project in the Lafayette Courier Journal here and here.
 And check out a video story from WLFI.

-We’ve had local and Big Car staff on site every day to interact with visitors through interviews, surveys, pedestrian counts, and assisting with local artists’ programming.
-After the project is completed we’ll be able to show the impact Spark Lafayette-West Lafayette has had on activating public space and on local businesses.
-In addition to activating spaces in both cities to increase foot traffic and visitation to local businesses, we’ve started partnering with local businesses for the Spark Bucks program to draw visitors into Spark corridor businesses.
+Local and Big Car staff were on site every day to interact with visitors through interviews, surveys, pedestrian counts, and assisting with local artists’ programming.
+In addition to activating spaces in both cities to increase foot traffic and visitation to local businesses, we worked with city staffers to partner with local businesses for the Spark Bucks program to draw visitors into Spark corridor businesses.
 Local businesses offer a “Spark Special”, that can be redeemed upon showing “Spark Bucks”, that can be picked up at Spark sites in Lafayette and West Lafayette.

-So far we’ve seen great results!
 The project has provided opportunities for residents and visitors to enjoy the great public spaces and businesses already in their cities, participate in creative activities, and to socialize with others as well as learn new things and enjoy new experiences.
-Stay tuned for updates on the program as it continues!